jfsarmien2/nextbuy/README.md

-# NEXTBUY Storefront
+# NextBuy Storefront

-NEXTBUY Storefront is a modern, full-stack e-commerce application built as a learning project to explore and implement cutting-edge web development technologies.
+NextBuy Storefront is a modern, full-stack e-commerce application built as a learning project to explore and implement cutting-edge web development technologies.
 This project leverages the latest features of the Next.js ecosystem, with a strong emphasis on scalability, performance, type safety, and modern development practices.

 ## Tech Stack